Nettas/volterra-eks-vk8s-guide/README.rst

 Deploy resources to Volterra Edge
 #####################

 After vK8s cluster has been created and tested, we can deploy our app's resources to Volterra Edge.
-We are going to locate frond end in Volterra Edge.
+We are going to locate frontend and nearest-store-backend in Volterra Edge.

-We'll create internal TCP and public HTTP load balancers, connecting Volterra with k8s cluster (with app's backend), and Volterra with the internet, respectively.
+We'll create internal TCP and public HTTP load balancers, connecting Volterra with EKS cluster (with app's backend), and Volterra with the internet, respectively.
 Then we will test if the resources are successfully deployed to Volterra Edge and available.

 1. Deploy resources
 **********************

-Using Kubeconfig, we will now deploy our app to Volterra Edge moving there its front end part.
-Open CLI and run the following command: ****.
+Using Kubeconfig, we will now deploy our app to Volterra Edge moving there its frontend and nearest-store-backend.
+Open CLI and run the following command: **kubectl --kubeconfig ./ves_default_vk8s.yaml apply -f vk8s-deployment.yaml**.
 The output will show the services created.

 .. figure:: _figures/create_vk8s_11.png